What is holiday company travel insurance?

 Arranging a holiday is frequently complicated and stress-inducing, so being able to take care of the booking and insurance in one go – or through the same firm – is a tempting convenience.

 The question is, does this convenience come at a cost?
-We're rated insurance from some of the UK's biggest package holiday and tour operators.
+We've rated insurance from some of the UK's biggest package holiday and tour operators.

 Holiday company travel insurance reviewed

-We've reviewed the cover on offer from 21 policies sold by 11 travel firms, including Jet2, Saga and Trailfinders.
+We've reviewed the cover on offer from 16 insurance policies sold by eight travel firms: Barrhead Travel, Exodus Travels, Hays Travel, Jet2, Love Holidays, On The Beach, Saga and Virgin Atlantic.

 Should I buy my travel insurance from my holiday company?

-The cover available from the holiday companies we looked at was, at best, a mixed bag when compared with policies you can buy elsewhere.
+The cover available from the holiday companies we looked at was a mixed bag when compared with policies you can buy elsewhere.

 1. Is insurance through a holiday company cheaper?